PieKing1215/Escape-the-Abyss/README.md

 # Escape the Dungeon
 This 2D C++ game uses [Dragonfly](https://github.com/dman926/dragonfly).
-The game consists of the player fighting their way out of a deep abyss, with randomly generated levels with hidden loading loading allowing for a virtually endless game.
+The game consists of the player fighting their way out of a deep abyss, with randomly generated levels with hidden loading allowing for a virtually endless game.

 ## PLATFORM
 Made for Windows 10 x64.
 Mac and Linux should work fine as long as you update the time functions in utility.cpp, but be aware that I haven't tested it.